UCLL-PR2/exercises/todo/testing/01/assignment.md

 If a single test can fail for ten different reasons, then there's ten different things to investigate if that test fails.
 Our goal will be to keep the "reasons for failure" of every test as low as possible, so that if a test fails, we know exactly where to look for the responsible code.

+### Isolated Tests

+Tests should always be run in isolation.
+By this we mean that tests should not be able to affect each other's results.
+The order in which the tests are run should not matter, and tests should be able to be run in parallel without affecting the outcome.

 ### Fast Running Tests

 In practice, tests are run quite often: